-“Do you script out your conversation before calling?
-Would you recommend this and if yes, then how closely do you think people should stick to the script?”
+“Should you script out your conversation before calling?
+Would you recommend this, and if yes, then how closely do you think people should stick to the script?”

-Traditional sales scripts are usually loaded with faulty sales tactics such as the “yes pattern”, which not only turns prospects off, it turns the salespersons brain off.
-It also encourages the salesperson to have an insincere or unnatural tone of voice.
-In short, it’s a recipe for disaster.
+Traditional sales scripts are usually loaded with faulty sales tactics such as the “yes pattern,” which not only turns prospects off, it turns the salesperson’s brain off.
+That’s a recipe for disaster.

-Now, before all the anti-sales script advocates start running around the office yelling “I TOLD YOU SO”, understand this: simply picking up the phone and being a “CAPTAIN WING-IT” isn’t a better solution either.
+Before all the anti-sales script advocates start running around the office yelling, “I TOLD YOU SO,” understand this: merely picking up the phone and being a “CAPTAIN WING-IT” isn’t a better solution either.

 - Should you read a sales script from start to finish?
 No.